OscarBown/VCscraping/README.md

 - I need a job.
 - I want this job to be in the AI world.
-- I suck at AI.
+- I suck at AI/coding.
 - IDEA!!
-Learn about AI and find a job at the same time!
+Learn about AI & Coding and find a job at the same time!

 Complete journey contains... the complete coding journey. all other files are just the individual python scripts or output files.